What Is Concrete Crack?

 3. Addition of water as per the requirements of the concrete, according to the water-cement ratio.
 Excess water may damage the concrete.

-4. Use of good quality materials for the preparation of concrete and preparing according to the proper mix design.
+4. Use of good quality materials for the preparation of concrete and preparation according to the proper mix design.

 5. Proper vibration should be done while concreting.

 6. Proper placement of concrete from a suitable height, not more than 1m, if the concrete is to be laid from a height.

 7. To avoid the formation of cracks in concrete, shrinkage-reducing admixtures can be used.